SecretFoundation/docs/docs/dev/quickstart.md

 ```
 ### Secret Contract code explanation

-Use [this link](https://github.com/scrtlabs/SecretSimpleVote/blob/master/src/contract.rs) to a see a sample voting contract and a line by line description of everything you need to know
+Use [this link](https://github.com/scrtlabs/SecretSimpleVote/blob/master/src/contract.rs) to a see a sample voting contract, and a line by line description of everything you need to know.

 ### Unit Tests